marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/c-statements-for-assembler-output.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: output statements, C statements for assembler output, generating assembler output

 .. _output-statement:

-.. index:: output statements

-.. index:: C statements for assembler output

-.. index:: generating assembler output

 C Statements for Assembler Output
 *********************************